cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 ```

-Double check with a block explorer if you interract with the network through a trusted full-node.
+Double check with a block explorer if you interact with the network through a trusted full-node.

 ### A note on gas and fees